dorianps/docker/README.md

 ## Run
 ##### Windows: `Run.antsr.windows.bat` (double click)
 ##### Linux: `sh Run.antsr.linux.sh`
 You will see a command line prompt asking a couple of questions, then the browser will open with the RStudio login page.
 When you are done, please press [enter] at the command line window to stop the ANTsR docker container.
-If you are running this command the first time, it will be download the necessary docker image from DockerHub [~800Mb].
-The docker image that will be used is the one with the tag `:latest`, which will contain the most up to date ANTsR build if you just downloaded it.
+If you are running this command the first time, it will download the docker image from DockerHub [~800Mb].
+The docker image with the tag `:latest` is the default image we use, it contains the most up to date ANTsR build if you just downloaded it.

 ---